Tatuus: Company history

-Tatuus Racing SpA was founded in 1980 by and Artico Sandonà.
+Tatuus Racing SpA was founded in 1980 by Artico Sandonà.
 The company operated independently for 37 years, with Gianfranco De Bellis joining as a co-owner.
-He remains to this day president of the company.

-On 16 February 2017 De Bellis and Sandonà sold a majority of the shares to Wisequity IV.
-Wisequity IV is a closed-ended fund managed by private equity firm Wise Sgr S.p.A.
-Wisequity IV has an investment value of €215,000,000.
-The private equity fund manages five companies, Tatuus Racing, Corob, Imprima Group, Tapì Group and Aleph Team.
-De Bellis and Sandonà kept a minority stake in the company.
+On 16 February 2017 De Bellis and Sandonà sold a majority of the shares to Wisequity IV, a closed-ended fund managed by private equity firm Wise Sgr S.p.A.

 Under the ownership of Wise Sgr Tatuus expanded its operations.
-In November 2017 Tatuus purchased racing engine producer Autotecnica Motori.
+In November 2017 Tatuus purchased racing engine producer ATM-Autotecnica Motori.
 Autotecnica Motori founder Giovanni Delfino retained his role as CEO of the company & also moved into a role in senior management at Tatuus, later becoming CEO of the whole group.
 Another purchase was made in November 2018, when Tatuus bought a 75% stake in Breda Racing, a producer of autosport related equipment.

-Racing history
+In May 2023, ownership of the Group was acquired by the TEC Racing investment fund, with no changes in the senior management team.
+One year later, in the summer of 2024, the Group completed the acquisition of YCOM.

+In 2025, the Group further expanded with the addition of Next Solution Technologies, Birelart, IAME and Kart Republic, marking a major milestone in the history of the brands involved and a significant moment for the Italian motorsport landscape.

+In October 2025, the holding officially adopted the name Korus.

+History

 Tatuus Racing was founded by Artico Sandonà in 1980.
 The first cars were manufactured for the 500cc and 1000cc Formula Monza championship.
 Founder Sandona was one of the drivers in this championship.
 Luca Melgrati won the first championship for Tatuus in 1983 in the Formula Panda Monza championship.
 Sandona achieved a second place in the championship.
 Tatuus were the team and chassis to beat.
 Melgrati won the championship again in 1985 and 1986.
 For the 1988 season the Italian manufacturer was contracted to build the cars for the new Formula König.
 The car was a tube-framed, wings and slicks racecar.
 The first season was won by future seven-time Formula 1 champion Michael Schumacher.